 This name comes as no surprise.
 In fact, he is my favorite anti-hero from Marvel Universe.
 Punisher is a textbook example of an anti-hero.

-Thanks to Netflix series The Punisher, it definitely showed how interesting the Marvel Universe is.
+Thanks to the Netflix series The Punisher, it definitely showed how interesting the Marvel Universe is.
 Especially, when you imagine Punisher Joining the MCU along with other Netflix characters.

 Frank Castle put his expert military training to brutal use by making himself into a one-man army and waging war on crime.